Augusto Pinochet: Intellectual life and academic work

 Pinochet was publicly known as a man with a lack of culture and this image was reinforced by the fact that he also portrayed himself as a common man with simple ideas.
 He was also known for being reserved, sharing little about his opinions or feelings.
 Before wresting power from Allende, Pinochet had written two books, Geopolítica (1968) and Campaña de Tarapacá (1972), which established him as a major figure in Chile's military literature.
 In Geopolítica, Pinochet plagiarized his mentor general Gregorio Rodríguez Tascón by using paragraphs from a 1949 conference presentation of Rodríguez without attributing them to him.
 Rodríguez had previously lectured Pinochet and René Schneider and Carlos Prats in geography and geopolitics.
-In contrast to the two latter Pinochet was not an outstanding student but his persistence and interest in geopolitics made Rodríguez assume the role as his academic mentor.
-Rodríguez granted Pinochet a slot as assistant lecturer in geopolitics and in geography.
+Unlike Schneider and Prats, Pinochet was not an outstanding student, but his persistence and interest in geopolitics convinced Rodríguez to assume the role as his academic mentor.
+Rodríguez granted Pinochet a slot as an assistant lecturer in both geopolitics and geography.
 According to Rodríguez, Pinochet would have been particularly impressed by his lectures on The Art of War.
 Pinochet would later succeed Rodríguez in the geopolitics and geography chair.

 Investigative journalist Juan Cristóbal Peña has put forward the thesis that Pinochet felt intellectual envy of Carlos Prats and that the latter's assassination in 1974 was a relief for Pinochet.

 During his lifetime, Pinochet amassed more than 55,000 books in his private library, worth an estimated US$2,840,000 (2006–07).
 The extent of his library was revealed to the public only after a police inspection in January 2006.
 Pinochet bought books at several small bookshops in the old centre of Santiago and was later supplied with books from abroad by military attachés who bought texts Pinochet was searching for.
 As ruler of Chile he used discretionary funds for these purchases.
 The library included many rare books including a first edition (1646) Histórica relación del Reyno de Chile and an original letter of Bernardo O'Higgins.
 A significant part of the books and documents of the library of José Manuel Balmaceda was found in Pinochet's library in 2006.
 Pinochet's library contained almost no poetry or fiction.